Amazon Seller Statistics 2026: 200+ Verified Stats & Data | Ecom Brainly

 Pet Supplies20-28%Brand loyalty, subscription behaviour, consumables

-Home & Kitchen18–25%Wide range, accessories outperform large items
+Home & Kitchen18-25%Wide range; accessories significantly outperform large items

-Toys & Games15–22%Heavy seasonality; Q4 margins significantly higher
+Toys & Games15-22%Heavy Q4 seasonality; margins spike significantly October through December

 $2.5T

-Total Amazon marketplace sales generated by independent sellers over 25 years
+Total marketplace sales generated by independent sellers over 25 years

 $15B